Not an Official Version*

 310-A:150 Continuing Education.
 Evidence satisfactory to the board of the completion in each biennial renewal period of a minimum of 30 hours of continuing education shall be required for license renewal.
 The board shall identify the types of educational courses and activities that would further the professional competence of licensees.
 In general, the continuing education credits shall be determined on the basis of one credit for each contact hour of course instruction or professional development activity actually attended by a licensee.

 310-A:151 Examinations.
-Written technical examination in landscape architecture shall be held at least annually at such times and places as the board shall determine.
+Written technical examination in landscape architecture shall be held at least annually as the board shall determine.
 The scope of the technical and professional examination and the methods of procedure shall be prescribed by the board.
 A candidate failing an examination may apply for reexamination upon payment of an additional fee determined by the board and shall be reexamined on the next regularly scheduled examination date.

 310-A:152 Certificates; Seals.
 The board shall issue a license upon payment of the license fee established by the board, to any applicant who, in the opinion of the board, has satisfactorily met all the requirements of this subdivision.
 Licenses shall show the full name of the licensee, have a serial number, and be signed by the chairperson and the secretary of the board under seal of the board.
 The issuance of a license by the board shall be prima facie evidence that the person named in the license is entitled to all the rights and privileges of a licensed landscape architect while the license remains valid.
 Each licensee shall upon licensure obtain a seal of the design authorized by the board, bearing the registrant’s name and the legend, “licensed landscape architect.”
 All papers or documents involving the practice of landscape architecture under this subdivision, when issued or filed for public record, shall be dated and bear the signature and seal of the licensed professional who prepared or had responsibility for and approved them.
 It shall be a class B misdemeanor for the licensee to stamp or seal any documents with such seal after the license of the licensee has expired or has been revoked, unless such license shall have been renewed, reinstated, or reissued.